pavelhoral/wrensec-docs/Java-Style-Guide.md

 #### 4.1.2 Nonempty blocks: K & R style
 Braces must follow the Kernighan and Ritchie style ("[Egyptian brackets](http://www.codinghorror.com/blog/2012/07/new-programming-jargon.html)") for _nonempty_ blocks and block-like constructs:

-* No line break before the opening brace.
+* No line break may appear before the opening brace.
-* Line break after the opening brace.
+* A line break must appear after the opening brace.
-* Line break before the closing brace.
+* A line break must appear before the closing brace.
-* Line break after the closing brace, _only if_ that brace terminates a statement or terminates the body of a method, constructor, or _named_ class.
+* A line break must appear after the closing brace, _only if_ that brace terminates a statement or terminates the body of a method, constructor, or _named_ class.
 For example, there is _no_ line break after the brace if it is followed by `else` or a comma.

 Examples:
 ```Java